Ameba-AIoT/ameba-arduino-doc/source/ameba_pro2/amb82-mini/Example_Guides/Multimedia/CaptureJPEG/Capture JPEG display over HTTP Continuous.rst

 For both "HTTPDisplayJPEGContinuous" and "HTTPDisplayJPEGContinuousMultitask" example, use browser (e.g., Firefox) and key in the IP address of the board in browser address bar after the board is connected to the WiFi to view the image.

-Open the example in "File" -> "Examples" -> "AmebaMultimedia" -> "CaptureJPEG" -> "HTTPDisplayJPEGContinuous".
+Open the example in :guilabel:`File -> Examples -> AmebaMultimedia -> CaptureJPEG -> HTTPDisplayJPEGContinuous`
-Or open the example in "File" -> "Examples" -> "AmebaMultimedia" -> "CaptureJPEG" -> "HTTPDisplayJPEGContinuous".
+Or open the example in :guilabel:`File -> Examples -> AmebaMultimedia -> CaptureJPEG -> HTTPDisplayJPEGContinuous`

 |image01|